-Industrial and Manufacturing Systems Engineering, Aerospace Engineering, Human Computer Interaction, Virtual Reality Applications Center, Mechanical Engineering
+Aerospace Engineering, Industrial and Manufacturing Systems Engineering, Mechanical Engineering, Human Computer Interaction, Virtual Reality Applications Center, Gerontology

 Journal or Book Title

 Frontiers in Psychology